zaphodbbrx/chatbot-retrieval/README.md

 #### Setup

-This code uses Python 3 and Tensorflow >= 0.9.
+This code uses Python 3.
 Clone the repository and install all required packages:

 ```
+1. install tensorflow 0.11 (0.10 and 0.12 has problems with this code)
+2. (optional) install cuda 8 (for gpu support)
-pip install -U pip
+2. pip3 install -U pip
-pip install numpy scikit-learn pandas jupyter
+3. pip3 install -r requirements.txt
 ```

 #### Get the Data